Join BloonsUp News and get your free Balloon Arch Instructions, extra tips, discounts & more!

 Image and tutorial, including a video: Hostess with the Mostess

 Anyone fancy some grapes, bananas or pineapples?
-Who would've thought that you can even create a fruit garland with balloons.
+Who would've thought that -- with a little bit of creativity -- you can even create a fruit garland with balloons.

 Image and DIY instructions: Oh Happy Day